Southern Malawi Travel: A Tea Country Host's Rainy-Day Route

 / By The Thyolo House

-Southern Malawi Travel: A Tea Estate Host's Rainy-Day Route
+Southern Malawi Travel: A Tea Country Host's Rainy-Day Route

 Southern Malawi travel is often sold on its blue-sky days — the Lake Malawi panoramas, the long views from Sapitwa Peak, the bougainvillea-bright tea estates of Thyolo.
 But anyone who has lived in this region for more than a season knows the truth: the rain is part of the deal.
 A grey morning at the foot of Mount Mulanje, mist sitting low over the Conforzi rows, and the smell of wet eucalyptus drifting through the open windows of the estate — that is also Southern Malawi.
 And it is, quietly, one of the best versions of it.